jmarshrossney/dirconf/README.md

 2. Facilitating the generation of new configurations and metadata programmatically, in Python, as opposed to copying and editing files by hand or writing shell scripts.

 3. Providing a consistent mechanism through which complex, distributed configurations in legacy formats can be validated using excellent tools such as [JSON Schema](https://json-schema.org/) and [Pydantic](https://docs.pydantic.dev/).

+Configurations are specified using Python [dataclasses](https://docs.python.org/3/library/dataclasses.html); `config-foundry` has no dependencies beyond the standard library.

 For user documentation and examples please visit [https://jmarshrossney.github.io/config-foundry/](https://jmarshrossney.github.io/config-foundry/).